Who is a Speech & Language Pathologist?

 Distinguish language differences from disorders for bilingual students.

 Counsel students and their families how to understand communication disorders and how to communicate more effectively in educational, social and vocational settings.

-Consult with team members regarding language stimulation, inclusion strategies, and educational, literacy, social and behavioral adaptations and modifications.
+Consult with team members regarding language stimulation, inclusion strategies, social and behavioral adaptations and/or modifications.